"Join one of the oldest USA Budo organizations --- Forging warriors since 1974!"

 RavenHawk Cain, Soke-Dai ravencain73@gmail.com

-Grandmaster Raven Cain is a world-renowned martial artist, warrior-philosopher, and founder of Way of the RAVEN – Cain Family Martial Science, a comprehensive system blending ancient warrior traditions with modern tactical realities.
-With nearly five decades of training, Cain holds multiple black belts and grandmaster certifications in arts such as Jujutsu, Shaolin Kempo, Kickboxing, Jeet Kune Do, Boxing, Filipino Kali, Ninjutsu, and Krav Maga.
-His real-world experience with the Guardian Angels sharpened his understanding of the psychology of violence and the criminal mind.
+Grandmaster Raven Cain is a renowned martial artist, warrior-philosopher, and founder of Way of the RAVEN – Cain Family Martial Science, a system blending ancient warrior traditions with modern tactics.
+With nearly 50 years of experience and multiple black belts, he’s trained in Jujutsu, Kempo, Kickboxing, Jeet Kune Do, Kali, Ninjutsu, and Krav Maga.
+A former Guardian Angel, Cain’s real-world experience informs his approach to combat, strategy, and self-mastery.
+Through his non-profit, Homeland Heroes, he empowers veterans, law enforcement, and abuse survivors.
+He embodies the warrior spirit — skilled, disciplined, and dedicated to service, growth, and the protection of others

 Region 10